end2endzone/end2endzone-hugo/content/blog/2016-03-26-mapping-rc-transmitter-pwm-signal-to-actual-transmitter-values.md

 {{< /pleasenote >}}

-In other words, reading the PWM length or the _Tactic TTX600 Tx & Tactic TR624 Rx combination_&nbsp;can only be used for detecting if the sticks are "up", "centered" or "down" but not really "how much up or down".
+In other words, reading the PWM length or the _Tactic TTX600 Tx & Tactic TR624 Rx combination_ can only be used for detecting if the sticks are "up", "centered" or "down" but not really "how much up or down".

 The following polynomial functions offers the best performance to compute the Tactic TTX600 Tx transmitter value from the Tactic TR624 Rx pulse length: